White Screen of Death: How to Fix it

 - If you get an error that indicates simply: “No Input File Specified” try this solution out.

-- If you’re using WordPress and detect some pretty shady looking code within the file that’s causing the problem, you may need to clean up your hacked site.
+- If you’re using WordPress and detect some pretty shady looking code within the file that’s causing the problem, you likely need to clean up your hacked site.

-If none of the above links helps you resolve the problem, please open a ticket and we’ll help steer you in the right direction.
+If none of the above links helps you resolve the problem, please open a ticket, include the error that you found in the logs, and we’ll help point you in the right direction!